While the Seahawks continue making moves at cornerback, Pete Carroll all but names Tre Flowers as the starter on the right side

 But one way a spot could open is by Seattle putting rookie Tre Brown on injured reserve.
 Now that the 53-man roster setting has passed, players can go on IR and be recalled in as little as three weeks.

-Brown is dealing with a sprained knee and when asked about his status, Carroll said it is uncertain.
+Brown is dealing with a sprained knee.
+When asked about his status, Carroll said it is uncertain.

-“He’s recovering from that little knee sprain that he got and the timeline isn’t set yet,” Carroll said.
+“He’s recovering from that little knee sprain that he got, and the timeline isn’t set yet,” Carroll said.
 “I don’t know how that’s going to turn out right now. … We know it’s going to be OK; we’re just not sure when.”

 So for now, keep writing your Seahawks cornerback depth chart in pencil with the eraser closer at hand.